How Much Bleach to Add to Pool to Make Swimming Safe?

 How Often Should I Add Bleach to My Pool?

-1. How many hours your pool gets sunshine, and how high the UV value
+- How many hours does your pool get sunshine, and how high is the UV value

 The chlorine in sodium hypochlorite tends to be degraded on hotter days, especially if the UV value is higher.
-Therefore, on summer days, you may add bleach more often to your swimming pool.
+Therefore, you may add bleach more often to your swimming pool on summer days.

-The more hours the swimming pool gets occupied, the more your pool needs to be added bleach.
+The more hours the swimming pool gets occupied, the more your pool needs bleach added.

 Is there a tree and insects nearby?
-If your pool is close to a tree, or maybe your pool is often visited by animal swimmers, it’s time to set more alarms to add the bleach.
+If your pool is close to a tree or is often visited by animal swimmers, it’s time to set more alarms to add the bleach.
 The reason is, that living things like insects and falling leaves may bring bacteria and dirt.

 That’s what you should know about how much bleach to use in the pool.
-It is important not to overdo it but also not provide too low a concentration of bleach to your pool.
+It is important not to overdo it and not to provide too low a bleach concentration to your pool.